JordiTi/int2019/README.md

 Trains neural network

 ## How to create power spectra
+Before creating the power spectra, good time interval (gti) files are needed.
+These are created by the scripts in the MakeGti folder.
+These scripts also make files needed for plotting.

+In order to make the gti files, the data should be structured in the following way:\
+main folder (NS or BH) containing either all NS or all BH data.\
+|_Folders with objectid's\
+|__Folders with observations for that objectid

+First run makedirs.sh with a target directory flag.
+This target directory is the path to the main folder.
+The script creates colorBH or colorNS folders.\
+Second run coloranalysis.sh with a target directory flag.
+Also this flag is the path to the main folder.\
+Before copying the color files to a seperate folder make sure to change the following:\
+In copycolor.py change the colordestination to the ./color/ folder and change the maindirectory path to the main folder. \
+Finally run copycolor.py.
+The color files are now moved to the right folder.

 Creating powerspectra is done with the scripts in the CreatePowerSpectra folder. \
 Before running the Powerspectrum.py:
-- In WritePowerspectrum.sh replace the paths to the answerfiles with the right paths.
+- In WritePowerspectrum.sh, replace the paths to the answerfiles with the right paths.
-- The data should be structured in the following way:\
-mainpath\
-|_Folders with objectid's\
-|__Folders with observations for that objectid
-- Change the path in the main() function to the main path
+- In Powerspectrum.py, change the path in the main() function to the main path
 - Make sure the gti file is in the folder of the objectid

 Now run Powerspectrum.py and powerspectra will be placed in the folders of the observations.